-Awards to the regional Centers ranged from \$800,000 to \$4.6 million in fiscal year 2016, depending in part on the complexity and scope of the work involved and the size of the area to be served.
-In addition, certain Department programs provide supplemental funding to one or more Centers to expand their capacity to meet special needs identified by either the Department or particular stakeholders.
-For example, the Center on Great Teachers and Leaders receives additional funding from the Special Education Technical Assistance and Dissemination program as well as from the Career and Technical Education National Activities program to provide technical assistance on serving students with disabilities and on effective instruction and leadership in career and technical education, respectively.
-The Indian Education National Activities program provides support to four regional centers (North Central, Northwest, South Central, and West) that serve States with the largest populations of American Indian/Alaska Native (Al/AN) students and to the Center on Standards and Assessment Implementation to produce information that addresses the needs of Al/AN students.
+Awards to the regional Centers ranged from \$0.9 to \$4.6 million in fiscal year 2017, depending in part on the complexity and scope of the work involved and the size of the area to be served.
+In addition, certain Department programs have provided supplemental funding to one or more Centers to expand their capacity to meet special needs identified by either the Department or particular stakeholders.
+For example, the Center on Great Teachers and Leaders received additional funding in 2017 from the Special Education Technical Assistance and Dissemination program as well as from the Career and Technical Education National Activities program to provide technical assistance on serving students with disabilities and on effective instruction and leadership in career and technical education, respectively.

 By statute, the Comprehensive Centers are not permitted to provide direct support to the Bureau of Indian Education (BIE).
-However, fiscal year 2016 appropriations language directed the Department to ensure that the Bureau of Indian Education has access to services from the Comprehensive Centers, and the Department provided a supplement of \$249,947 to the Center on Standards and Assessments Implementation to provide support to the BIE.
-These funds help the BIE's Office of Assessment and Accountability collect, organize, and report Federally-required data in the 23 States in which there are BIE-funded schools.
-The 2016 appropriations act also included \$1.5 million to establish a new comprehensive center on students at risk of not attaining full literacy skills due to a disability; in response the Department established the National Comprehensive Center on Improving Literacy for Students with Disabilities.
+However, fiscal year 2017 appropriations language directed the Department to ensure that the Bureau of Indian Education has access to services from the Comprehensive Centers, and the Department provided a supplement of \$300,000 to the West Comprehensive Center to support direct technical assistance to the BIE.